If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 1 Deepen understanding

-• continue to build our engagement with te tamaiti to get a deeper understanding of their needs and strengths and incorporate these into the assessment – pay attention to the culture and identity and belonging domains of Tuituia to build a picture of the connection te tamaiti has to their culture, whakapapa and whanaungatanga networks
+• continue to relate with te tamaiti or rangatahi to get a deeper understanding of their needs and strengths and incorporate these into the assessment – a picture of the connection te tamaiti or rangatahi has to their culture, whakapapa and whanaungatanga networks

-• continue to engage with whānau or family and use hui ā-whānau or family meetings to exchange information, seek whānau or family solutions, and inform and support the assessment and planning
+• continue to relate with whānau or family and others and use hui ā-whānau or family meetings to gather and exchange information, seek whānau or family solutions, and inform and support understanding and planning

-• engage kairaranga ā-whānau or specialist Māori advice to support continued engagement with tamariki and whānau Māori, using tikanga practices to deepen awareness and connection to the resources that sit within the whānau, hapū and iwi to provide support for te tamaiti – extending whānau searching to whakapapa research will support tamariki and whānau decision-making, and provide tamariki with access to important cultural connections to enhance their sense of belonging, wellbeing and identity
+• use Te Toka Tūmoana and engage kairaranga ā-whānau or specialist Māori advice to support continued engagement with tamariki, rangatahi and whānau Māori, using tikanga practices to deepen awareness and connection to the resources that sit within the whānau, hapū and iwi to provide support for te tamaiti – extending whānau searching to whakapapa research will support tamariki, rangatahi and whānau decision-making, and provide tamariki and rangatahi with access to important cultural connections to enhance their sense of belonging, wellbeing and identity

-• seek the support of a Pacific cultural advisor to provide guidance for how to establish family connections for Pacific children
+• use Va'aifetū and seek the support of a Pacific cultural advisor to provide guidance for how to establish family connections for Pacific children

-• include specialist assessment information to inform our analysis, including gateway assessments (where the family group conference is convened for care or protection concerns) and any specialist assessment specific to identified needs for te tamaiti.
+• include specialist assessment information and information from other professionals to inform our analysis, including gateway assessments (where the family group conference is convened for care or protection concerns) and any specialist assessment specific to identified needs for te tamaiti or rangatahi.

 Whakapapa research